 We've given you a bit of an introduction to WhatsApp, and told you all about the potential safety concerns, and how much WhatsApp costs to use, but what's really the deal with the phone-based multi-mode communication tool?
 We've compiled a list of things that we liked and didn't like about WhatsApp, for your reviewing pleasure.

 Cross-platform - Though most of our tutorials for WhatsApp are made using a phone that runs the Android operating system, WhatsApp also works on iPhones, Windows Phones, BlackBerry devices, and many other types of modern smart phones.

-Adding contacts is secure and easy - WhatsApp will automatically detect people in your phone's address book who use WhatsApp, so you don't have to manually add them as contacts.
+Adding contacts is secure and easy - WhatsApp will automatically detect people in your phone's address book who use the app, so you don't have to manually add them as contacts.
 Plus, you can privately send and accept contact invitations to and from people in your address book, or whom you know from elsewhere.
 You only connect with the people who matter to you.

-Multiple modes of communication - WhatsApp gives you lots of different ways to connect with friends and family.
+Multiple modes of communication - You are given lots of different ways to connect with friends and family.
 You can write text messages, record audio or video messages, take and send pictures, or upload a file from your phone.

 Get together with groups - WhatsApp allows you to create custom groups of up to 100 people, so you can send and receive messages with several of your contacts at once.

-Safeguard your chat sessions - You can back up your WhatsApp conversations to your phone's internal memory storage, or to Google Drive.
-That way, if you accidentally delete your messages or otherwise lose them or WhatsApp, just re-install WhatsApp, and you'll get all of your messages back!
+Safeguard your chat sessions - You can back up your conversations to your phone's internal memory storage, or to Google Drive.
+That way, if you accidentally delete your messages or otherwise lose them, just re-install WhatsApp, and you'll get all of your messages back!

 An affordable alternative for some of your phone's functions - WhatsApp allows you to make phone calls and exchange text messages with the people you care about, without having to buy extra texting plans or phone minutes.
 Plus, it will never show you advertisements!